RRZE-HPC/GHOST/ghost/doc/README.md

 Tasking
 =======

+The tasking functionality is a key feature of GHOST.
+It is designed to be as general as possible and to allow the use of (a-)synchronous tasks in many situations.
-The tasking functionality is based on a task queue and a thread pool.
+The implementation is based on a task queue and a thread pool.
-There is a single task queue to manage tasks, regardless of the task's properties such as hardware affinity.
+There is a single task queue which holds all tasks, regardless of their properties such as hardware affinity.

 Besides, there is a single thread pool which contains all threads which may